Work Placement Experience Programme (WPEP)

 Other schemes that count towards the qualifying period

-If you are currently receiving the COVID-19 Pandemic Unemployment Payment, you must transfer to a Jobseeker's payment before you can take up the placement.
+If you are currently getting the COVID-19 Pandemic Unemployment Payment, you must transfer to a Jobseeker's payment before you can take up the placement.

 Contracted Public Employment Services (CPES)